vicssb/Sales-Dashboard-with-Power-BI-using-Star-Schema/readme.md

    - Cleaning and transforming data using Power Query.

 2. **Data Modeling**:
-   - Creating relationships between tables.
+   - Creating a Star Schema with fact and dimension tables.
-   - Defining measures and calculated columns.
+   - Defining measures and calculated columns for advanced analysis.

 3. **Data Visualization**:
    - Developing interactive dashboards in Power BI.
-   - Presenting relevant insights, such as trends and performance metrics.
+   - Presenting relevant insights, such as sales metrics and performance.

 ## Tools Used